Getting to Know Your Neighborhood: Kenmore Square and Fenway

 4 Kilmarnock St.

 This sleek eatery, helmed by famed restaurateur and chef Jody Adams, a two-time James Beard Award winner, pays tribute to the “humble Greek sandwich shop.”
-The Fenway spot—there are four others, in Cambridge’s Central and Harvard Squares, and Boston’s Back Bay and Beacon Hill—offers traditional Greek fare, either as a plate or a pita.
-Try the classic Herc (braised honey-garlic pork shoulder and whipped spicy feta) or the Mykonos salad (a spicy slaw and zucchini-feta fritters concoction).
-There’s also a fantastic Greek salad, traditional soups, and yummy Greek desserts, such as baklava crisps.
+The Fenway location—there are four others, in Central Square and Harvard Square in Cambridge, and Boston’s Back Bay and Beacon Hill—offers traditional Greek fare, which can be ordered either as a plate or a pita.
+Try the braised pork pita sandwich (with spicy feta, slaw, and secret sauce) or the Mykonos salad (a spicy slaw and zucchini-feta fritters concoction).
+You can also order a fantastic Greek lamb and grain bowl, traditional soups, and yummy Greek desserts, such as baklava crisps.
 Greek cocktails are available, as well.
-Catch a seat inside or on the patio, or take it to go.
+Take a seat inside or on the patio, or take it to go.

 Blackbird Doughnuts